 Firstly, salicylic acid is an active, potent ingredient.
 So it should not be used with yet another potent ingredient, such as retinol or Vitamin C. Otherwise, skin irritation, dryness, sensitivity, and redness are inevitable.

-Likewise, using salicylic acid exfoliant and glycolic acid exfoliant together means excessive exfoliation.
+Likewise, using salicylic acid exfoliant vs glycolic acid exfoliant together means excessive exfoliation.
 So consider using different forms of these hydroxy acids.
 For instance, combine a salicylic acid cleanser with a glycolic acid exfoliant or serum.

 What Should Not Be Used with Glycolic Acid?